-The objective of the examination is to test the candidate’s ability to evaluate and manage common cases in every day practice.
 The candidate is examined by a team of two urologists and will be presented three clinical cases.
-The examination sessions last maximum of 55 minutes.
+The objective is to test the candidate’s ability to evaluate and manage common cases in every day practice.
+The examination session lasts maximum 55 minutes.

 - Certified urologist: Fully qualified as a urologist by the recognised national authority from a UEMS/EBU member country.

-A certified urologist qualified as a urologist in a non-UEMS/EBU member country is not eligible for the EBU Oral Examination.
+Important note: A certified urologist who is qualified in a non-UEMS/EBU member country is eligible to take the EBU Online Written Examination, however not the EBU Oral Examination.

 UEMS/EBU member countries